electricbookworks/electric-book/_docs/editing/video.md

 ```
 {% endraw %}

 ## Links

-You can add a clickable link to a video.
-This is especially useful for screen PDFs and epubs, where users might need to click to launch their web browser or video player.
+You can specify a clickable link to a video.
+A link is important for screen PDFs and epubs, where users need to click to see the video in their web browser or video player.

 {% raw %}
 ```